eNMS-automation/eNMS/docs/inventory/pools.rst

 Pool Management
 ---------------

-Pools can be created, duplicated and deleted in :guilabel:`inventory/pool_management`.
+Pools can be created, duplicated and deleted in :guilabel:`Inventory/Pool Management`.

 .. image:: /_static/inventory/pools/pool_management.png
    :alt: Pool Management
    :align: center

-.. note:: When you add a new device A which properties are matched by a pool B, A is not automatically added to B (it didn't exist when B was last updated).
+.. note:: When you add a new device A whose properties are matched by pool B, A is not automatically added to B (it didn't exist when B was last updated).
 To manually update the pools with all new objects, you can click on the ``Update pool`` button.
 .. note:: By default, the devices and links within a pool are determined based on the pool properties.
 However, the ``Edit objects`` button lets you define the pool devices and links by selecting them directly.

 A first example